Gibbatron/Gibbatron.github.io/rnaseq-course-d1.md

 <br>

 ---

-## <span style="color:black;">Introduction to HAWK
+## Introduction to HAWK
 ---
 ---

 - HAWK is Cardiff and Bangor universities High Performance Compute (HPC) system.
-- Swansea and Aberystwyth universities use SunBird - both systems are the run by Supercomputing Wales (SCW).
+- Swansea and Aberystwyth universities use SunBird - both systems are run by Supercomputing Wales (SCW).
-- Both HPC's are the same, but are set-up slightly different - we will be working with HAWK.
+- Both HPC's are the same, but set-up slightly different - we will be working with HAWK.
 - If we need to run analyses/softwares/code that requires a lot of computing power, we need to use HPC's.
 - The way we interact with HAWK is through the command line via Bash.
 - Think of HAWK as a computer that's located in the cloud.
 We can connect to it via out Unix shells - Terminal, MobaXterm, and FileZilla.